TheZalRevolt/TheZalDev_Blog/src/content/post/introduction.md

 Besides this, I am an open-source enthusiast and believe in the principles of software craftsmanship.
 I strongly believe in the quality of code.

-Apart from this, I am a lover of American comics, US sports, and a player of Dungeons and Dragons!
+Apart from this, I am a lover of American comics, US sports (Go Bulls!), and a player of Dungeons and Dragons!